MilosRasic/reunit/README.md

 - selectors
 - finding children by text or role
 - support for older versions of React
+- rewrite in TS, WASM or whatever
+-
 ## Installing

 `yarn add --dev reunit`